-A big opportunity of growth for any organization is tapping into people who have never done business with your company before.
-With non-customer surveys an organization can answer why this is.
+A big opportunity for growth for any organization is tapping into people who have never done business with their company before.

 Popular topics covered in a survey targeted to non-customers includes:

-• Top-of-mind awareness of your brand
+- Top-of-mind awareness of your brand

 - Aided awareness of your brand

 - Perception of your brand (positive, neutral, negative)

 - Word associations with your brand

 - Factors in choice or what is most important when choosing

 - What influences the decision

 - What source(s) are used for the decision

 - What media channels do they spend their time in (social, radio, TV)

 - Likelihood to switch brands

 - Preferences for communication

 - Preferences for purchasing

 - Usage of websites

-This information can help create likely buyer personas to assist in your marketing strategies.
+This information can help create likely customer personas to assist in your marketing strategies.